-Superintendent of Schools Alberto M. Carvalho Miami-Dade County School Board
+Superintendent of Schools Alberto M. Carvalho Mami-Dade County School Board

-Perla Tabares Hantman, Chair
+Parls Tabares Hartman, Chair

-Dr. Martin Karp, Vice Chair
+Dr. Martin Kap, Vice Crast

-Dr. Dorothy Bendross-Mindingall
+Dr. Dorothy Bendrosa-Mindingal

-Susie V. Castillo
+Surie V. Castlico

-Dr. Lawrence S. Feldman
+Dr. Lawrence S. Feddman

 Dr. Steve Gallon III

-Lubby Navarro
+Lubby Navarra

 Dr. Marta Pérez

-Mari Tere Rojas
+Millon Br.
+Bosse

-August 2018
+August 2019

-Dear Parent/Guardian,
+Dear Parent/Guardian:

-On behalf of the School Board and the dedicated teachers and staff of Miami-Dade County Public Schools (M-DCPS), it is with much pride and enthusiasm that I welcome you to the 2018-2019 school year.
+On behalf of the School Board and the dedicated teachers and staff of Miami-Dade County Public Schools (M-DCPS), it is with much pride and enthusiasm that I welcome you to the 2019-2020 school year.
 We are eager to greet your child and provide him/her with the knowledge and skills needed to thrive in our increasingly globalized society.
-Students can expect to receive a world-class education that celebrates their uniqueness while fostering curiosity and creativity within a safe and secure learning environment.
+Students can expect to receive a world-class education in an "A"- rated school system that celebrates their uniqueness while fostering curiosity and creativity within a safe and secure learning environment.